372groupproject/milestones-team10-andresbarragan-jacksontroyer-1/code/README.txt

 Numbers.Text:
-    Shows all the examples of Numbers that were presented in the paper and many examples of them in use them
+    Shows all the examples of Numbers that were presented in the paper and many examples of them in use them Shows module
+    Shows getting sign of a number
+    Shows truncation
+    Shows checking if a number if odd or even
+    Shows subtraction and addition on many different forms of numbers

 dict.text
     An example of a dictionary, show the ability to access elements from keys and print the dictionary